sodazone/ocelloids-services/packages/server/README.md

 Please replace `YOUR_SECRET` with the secret used to sign the authorization tokens and `YOUR_PATH_TO_CONFIG_DIR` with the path to the directory containing the configuration TOML file.

-> [!NOTE]
+> [!CAUTION]
-> For OC_SECRET="abracadabra" the root privileges token is `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIwIiwiaWF0IjoxNTE2MjM5MDIyfQ.uczrtx6q-6dd3vPK1GT986kQ9IpQ-YYwVOSsv9moZQc`. (!)
+> For OC_SECRET="abracadabra" the root privileges token is `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIwIiwiaWF0IjoxNTE2MjM5MDIyfQ.uczrtx6q-6dd3vPK1GT986kQ9IpQ-YYwVOSsv9moZQc`.
+Just for easy testing. (!)
 DO NOT USE IN PRODUCTION :D

 Now you can check if the server is running:
 ```shell